Architectural Foundations of Runtime Theme Switching

 Core Architecture Patterns & Token Resolution

 The foundational pattern relies on a hierarchical token resolution system where design tokens are mapped to CSS variables scoped at the :root or component level.
 By leveraging attribute selectors and class-based scoping, engineers can isolate theme contexts without global namespace collisions.
-For performance-critical deployments, adopting a Zero-JS runtime theme switching with CSS variables approach ensures that theme transitions execute synchronously within the browser’s rendering pipeline, bypassing main-thread JavaScript bottlenecks.
+For performance-critical deployments, adopting a zero-JS runtime theme switching with CSS variables approach ensures that theme transitions execute synchronously within the browser’s rendering pipeline, bypassing main-thread JavaScript bottlenecks.

 Production CSS Configuration